arangodb/docs-hugo/site/content/3.11/develop/integrations/spring-boot-arangodb.md

 title: Spring Boot Starter ArangoDB
 menuTitle: Spring Boot Starter
 weight: 7
-description: >-
+description: ''
-  Spring Boot Starter ArangoDB
 archetype: default
 ---

+The Spring Boot Starter for ArangoDB is a set of convenient dependency descriptors that you can include in your application.

 ## Supported versions